whage/thesis/thesis.md

 having to rely on meticulous testing.

 #### A more thoughtful design process
-> Compiler-imposed constraints on data types encouraged rigorous coding and precise thinking.
+> Compiler-imposed constraints on data types encourage rigorous coding and precise thinking.
 > [@oracle-generics]

 When we encounter a static type error we stop and think about the inconsistency we were about to introduce.